franmerino84/EC-Api-Calculator/README.md

 I've tried to follow SOLID guidelines across the whole solution.

 #### Single responsibility principle
-Each class, except for the repositories, has only one responsibility.
+Each class, except for the repositorie, has only one responsibility.
 I've tried to separate through use cases all the functionality so they are not so big an have a comprehensive semantic.

 #### Open-closed principle
 Not much inheritance in the code.